Phillip Hunt

-Phillip Wayne Hunt, Jr. (born January 10, 1986) is a Canadian football outside linebacker for the Edmonton Eskimos of the Canadian Football League (CFL).
-He was originally signed by the Cleveland Browns as an undrafted free agent in 2009, and played college football for the Houston Cougars.
+Phillip Wayne Hunt, Jr. (born January 10, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
+He was signed by the Cleveland Browns as an undrafted free agent in 2009 after playing college football for the Houston Cougars.
 He played for the Winnipeg Blue Bombers from 2009 to 2010, and the Philadelphia Eagles from 2011 to 2013.
+He finished his career with the Edmonton Eskimos.

 Professional career

 Cleveland Browns

 In 2009 Hunt was signed as an undrafted free agent by the Browns, but was released before regular season.

 Winnipeg Blue Bombers

 After his release from the Browns prior to the 2009 season, Hunt signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) and spent two years with the Blue Bombers.
 In his first season, he recorded 11 tackles and three sacks, while he led the league in sacks with 16 the following year.

 Philadelphia Eagles

 Multiple NFL teams gave Hunt interest and invited him to workouts, including the Eagles, which after the 2010 season signed Hunt to a three-year contract on February 11, 2011.
 Hunt tore his ACL during the Eagles' first preseason game on August 9, 2013.
 He was placed on injured reserve on August 28, 2013, and became a free agent following the season.